-- a.
-Ankylosing spondylitis or other inflammatory spondylopathies. - b.
-History of any condition, in the last 2 years, or any recurrence, including but not limited to the spine or sacroiliac joints, with or without objective signs, if: - (1) It prevents the individual from successfully following a physically active avocation in civilian life, or is associated with local or radicular pain, muscular spasms, postural deformities, or limitation in motion; - (2) It requires external support; - (3) It requires limitation of physical activity or frequent treatment; or - (4) It requires the applicant to use medication for more than 6 weeks. - (5) It causes one or more episodes of back pain lasting greater than 6 weeks requiring treatment other than self-care. - c.
-Current deviation or curvature of the spine from normal alignment, structure, or function if: - (1) It prevents the individual from following a physically active avocation in civilian life; - (2) It can reasonably be expected to interfere with the proper wearing of military uniform or equipment; - (3) It is symptomatic; or - (4) There is lumbar or thoracic scoliosis greater than 30 degrees, or thoracic kyphosis greater than 50 degrees when measured by the Cobb Method. - d.
+a.
+Ankylosing spondylitis or other inflammatory spondylopathies.

+- b.
+History of any condition, in the previous 24 months, or any recurrence, including but not limited to the spine or sacroiliac joints, with or without objective signs, if: - (1) It prevented the individual from successfully following a physically active avocation in civilian life, or was associated with local or radicular pain, muscular spasms, postural deformities, or limitation in motion; - (2) It required external support; - (3) It required frequent treatment or limitation of activities of daily living or a physically active lifestyle; or - (4) It required the applicant to use medication for more than 6 weeks. - (5) It caused one or more episodes of back pain lasting greater than 6 weeks requiring treatment other than self-care. - (6) It involved surgery to the spine or spinal cord, other than a single-level lumbar or thoracic diskectomy, meeting the criteria in Paragraph 6.16.i. - (7) It required interventional procedures, including, but not limited to, spinal injections, nerve blocks, or radio ablation procedures. - c.
+Current deviation or curvature of the spine from normal alignment, structure, or function if: - (1) It prevents the individual from following a physically active avocation in civilian life; - (2) It can reasonably be expected to interfere with the proper wearing of military uniform or equipment; - (3) It is symptomatic within the previous 24 months; or - (4) There is lumbar or thoracic scoliosis greater than 30 degrees, or thoracic kyphosis greater than 50 degrees when measured by the Cobb Method. - d.
 History of congenital fusion involving more than 2 vertebral bodies or any surgical fusion of spinal vertebrae. - e.
 Current dislocation of the vertebra. - f.
-Vertebral fractures including but not limited to: - (1) Any cervical spine fracture.
+History of vertebral fractures including: - (1) Cervical spine fracture. - (2) Fracture(s) of elements of the posterior arch (i.e., pedicle, lamina, pars interarticularis).

-- (2) History of fracture of lumbar or thoracic vertebral body that exceeds 25 percent of the height of a single vertebra or that has occurred within the last 12 months or is symptomatic. - (3) A history of fractures of the transverse or spinous process if currently symptomatic. - g.
+- (3) Fracture of lumbar or thoracic vertebral body that exceeds 25 percent of the height of a single vertebra or that has occurred within the previous 12 months or is symptomatic. - (4) Fractures of the transverse or spinous process if currently symptomatic. - g.
 History of juvenile epiphysitis with any degree of residual change indicated by X-ray or Scheuermann's kyphosis. - h.
-History of uncorrected herniated nucleus pulposus associated with any treatment, symptoms, or activity limitations. - i.
+History of lumbar disc pathology, including, but not limited to, bulges, herniations, protrusions, and extrusions associated with symptoms, treatment, or limitations of activities of daily living or a physically active lifestyle, in the previous 24 months or any history of recurrent symptoms. - i.
 History of surgery to correct herniated nucleus pulposus other than a single-level lumbar or thoracic diskectomy that is currently asymptomatic with full resumption of unrestricted activity for at least 12 months. - j.
 Spinal dysraphisms other than spina bifida occulta. - k.
 History of spondylolysis or spondylolisthesis, congenital or acquired.

-5.17.
+6.17.
 UPPER EXTREMITY CONDITIONS.